Enable SMTP

 25 | STARTTLS (optional encryption upgrade) | Not recommended, blocked by many ISPs and cloud providers |

-587 | STARTTLS (encryption upgrade) | Recommended for most applications |
+587 | STARTTLS (encryption upgrade) | Recommended as alternative if Implicit TLS is not supported |

-465 | Implicit TLS (SMTPS, encrypted from connection start) | Good alternative when 587 is blocked |
+465 | Implicit TLS (SMTPS, encrypted from connection) | Recommended for best security |

 2525 | STARTTLS (encryption upgrade) | Alternative to port 25 |